 Your vehicle was factory-filled with a 50/50 engine coolant and water concentration.
 If the concentration of coolant falls below 40% or above 60%, the engine parts could become damaged or not work properly.
 A 50/50 mixture of coolant and water provides the following:

-- Freeze protection down to -34°F (-36°C).
+- Improved freeze protection.

-- Boiling protection up to 265°F (129°C).
+- Improved boiling protection .

 - Protection against rust and other forms of corrosion.

 - Proper function of calibrated gauges.

 When the engine is cold, check the level of the engine coolant in the reservoir.